 I’ve rarely been dissatisfied with Leupold optics.
 Their consistent quality and durability are characteristics I have come to rely on throughout the years.
 For certain, that gold ring carries some weight.

-In late January Leupold announced their newest family of optics, the VX-Freedom Series.
-One hundred percent designed, machined, assembled, and (if necessary) serviced in the USA, Leupold markets the lineup of riflescopes as highly reliable all-weather, all-terrain scopes with “elite optical performance” at highly a competitive price.
+In late January 2018 Leupold announced their newest family of optics, the VX-Freedom Series.
+One hundred percent designed, machined, assembled, and (if necessary) serviced in the company’s Oregon factory, Leupold markets the lineup of riflescopes as highly reliable all-weather, all-terrain scopes with “elite optical performance” at highly a competitive price.

 Specific features of the VX-Freedom 1.5-4×20 include: